apache/incubator-weex-site/source/guide/index.md

 - [Development Process](../development-process.html)
 - [How to Contribute](../contributing.html)

-In addition, Weex is a cross-stack technology, developers are also diverse, learn some fundamental knowledge of front-end development, Vue.js, iOS and Android would be especially helpful.
+Considering that Weex is a cross-stack technology, fundamental knowledge of front-end development, Vue.js, iOS, and Android would be especially helpful.